 Fighting for you

-We do everything we can to reduce the stress on you and your family and deal with your brain injury claim as quickly as possible.
+We do everything we can to reduce the stress on you and your family and deal with your brain or head injury claim as quickly as possible.

 We intervene and work with defendant insurers to ensure money is available early to fund rehabilitation.
 If defendant insurers resist and we see a good case, we will issue proceedings and apply to the court to order funds are provided.